 Returning the Pack

 Once your pack is received by Gladstone Brookes our first job is to check that all the information we need has been included.
-All of the documents we have sent to you are necessary for the claim to proceed and if you have returned the pack with some documents missing or not signed in the correct place your claim will have to be placed on hold until we can obtain the right information.
+All of the documents we have sent to you are necessary for the check to proceed and if you have returned the pack with some documents missing or not signed in the correct place your check will have to be placed on hold until we can obtain the right information.

 Frequently Asked Questions